mayan-edms/Mayan-EDMS/docs/topics/features.rst

   * Clone a document's metadata for speedier uploads and eliminate repetitive data entry.

-* Previews for a great deal of image formats, including PDF.
+* Previews for a great deal of image formats.

   * **Mayan EDMS** provides different file conversion backends with different levels of functionality and requirements to adapt to different deployment environments.